zzeng13/IEKG/README.md

 ## Description

-This repo contains the data and knowledge modeling implementation for the Idiomatic Expression Knowledge Graph from the paper: *IEKG: Idiomatic Expression Knowledge Graph*.
+This repo contains the data and knowledge modeling implementation for the Idiomatic Expression Knowledge Graph from the paper: *IEKG: A Commonsense Knowledge Graph for Idiomatic Expressions*.

 The paper is published in EMNLP 2023.
-Please refer to the paper for more details.
+Please refer to the [paper](https://aclanthology.org/2023.emnlp-main.881/) for more details.

 The formatted data for IEKG is in: `./iekg_data/iekg_knowledge_tuples_processed.jsonl` .
 The data file contain a list of directiories in which each data instance is a knowledge tuple in the following format:
 ```